 The 3.0 version of the new Vado is the ‘City-tune’ version in the Vado range.
-That means it is optimised for range, assistance up hills and everything you need up to 32kph (20mph).
+That means it is optimised for range, assistance up hills and everything you need up to 32kph (20mph) (this has subsequently been bumped up to a 45kmh limit).
 It has been a while in gestation – around 2 years in development and 9 months since announcing to the world that Specialized’s European team were having a new baby, we now have one we can buy and ride.

 The family lineage is evident in the frame design and geometry, but the electric architecture is all new.
-The older Turbos were ground-breaking designs featuring fast direct drive rear hub motors, whereas the younger sister has a sophisticated Brose mid-drive motor like her off-road cousin Levo.
+The older Turbos were ground-breaking designs featuring fast direct drive rear hub motors, whereas the younger sister has a sophisticated Brose mid-drive motor like her off-road cousin Levo (the Levo MY 2018 and Vado 5.0 has the v1.3 motor, the Vado 3 has the v1.2).
 The battery in the older generation had the brains making them expensive and a bit fiddly (firmware upgrades could ‘brick’ the battery if they went wrong) while Vado’s battery is just a battery.
 The brains are in the remote this time, a neat unit by Bloks that clips on and off like a Garmin Edge — and about the same size.

 Does this change pay off?
 Yes, the bike rides a lot better.
 No more jarring as you go over a bump, Vado hops and skips along with poise and balance.
 She corners confidently and feels more sophisticated than the more macho older bro.
 She is super-versatile, confidently riding up the steepest hills, going off-piste and fanging it down hill.
 I have done a good number of kms on this bike over a variety of terrain including off-road, and I love its handling.
 Well balanced and assured.
 It’s reasonably light weight too.
-Just saying, this lady now tops the leaderboard on my mega steep Liverpool St climb.
+Just saying, this lady now tops the leaderboard on my mega steep Liverpool St climb which was almost effortless compared with every other bike tested.
 She managed all the hills with ease including Shaw Rd in the Waitakeres (it’s the first time I have actually enjoyed riding up it).

-What we have here is a nice spec supporting a Brose 250W motor and a 468Wh (13Ah) battery that will be good for around 60km at full speed when new.
+What we have here is a nice spec supporting a Brose “250W” motor and a 468Wh (13Ah) battery that will be good for around 60km at full speed when new.
 Having said that on my hilly test run I only achieved 40km, but the battery was brand new and one tends to get better range after a few cycles as verified on subsequent journeys.
-Full speed is limited to 32km/h, which is fast enough for most folks around town or on rail trails.
-I did find the limiter a bit annoying in the sense that the bike tended to ‘hunt’ at around that 31-32km/h range as the power cut out and in again.
-This is really noticeable on the flat where you naturally get to that speed because of the motor.
-I am told that there will be a mod available that will up the speed limit to 45kmh [dealer told me this is done by Specialized before shipping the bike to you].
-Sweet!
-I found it easy enough to pedal along at around 34km/h with no assist and on my more undulating 2nd test ride I had no issues with the speed limiter.
-It’s also less dramatic in Eco or Sport mode than Turbo.
-In fact, Sport is my preferred setting in general.
-I do really like the Brose drive system – it is quieter than Bosch, has plenty of torque and has a zero-drag freewheel.
+Full speed is limited to 45km/h (when I tested it the limit was 32kmh) but it will probably cruise around 40kmh.
+Bearing in mind it will chew through more battery at that speed.
+It has Turbo/Sport and Eco modes, with Sport is my preferred setting in general.
+I do really like the Brose drive system which in my opinion is currently by far the best motor on a commercial ebike – it is quieter than Bosch, has plenty of torque and has a zero-drag freewheel.
 When I did run out of juice I rode it like a normal bicycle, and I didn’t feel at all hard done by.
-I even gapped some roadies at the traffic lights (disclaimer: they had no idea it was a race, the unsuspecting fools…)
+I even gapped some roadies at the traffic lights (disclaimer: they had no idea it was a race, the unsuspecting fools…).

 I found the parts selections to be great.
 The ride position was comfortable (and familiar as I ride the previous Turbo daily), and all very well sorted.
 The Shimano brakes work great this time around with good modulation and power.
 The pedals are interesting, flat with sandpaper for grip like a skateboard deck.
 They seemed to work even in the wet, and this way your shins aren’t under threat from sharp pegs or teeth and you can wear shoes with thin soles.
 The light is now a goggly-eyed alien that projects a thin slit of light to avoid blinding oncomers.
 I wish more riders had these.